gmetais/sw-delta/README.md

 ## Service Workers to the rescue

-**sw-delta** is a project that makes the browser **download only the delta** (=diff) between the previously cached file and the required version of the file.
+**sw-delta** is a project that makes the browser **download only the delta ( = diff = incremental download)** between the previously cached file and the required version of the file.
 It is based on the Service Worker API.

-It is designed as a progressive enhancement.
-Browsers that don't support Service Workers will redownload the full file as they've always done, while modern browsers will be able to ask for the delta only.

 ## How does it work?